 Connect to a CSV file using Power Query – External Data Sources

 Using Power Query editor, we can get and transform our data easily.
-Our data is stored in a csv file.
+Our data is stored in a CSV file.
 To import data from a file, do the following steps.

 Click on the Data tab on the ribbon, choose ‘Get Data’ > ‘From Text / CSV’ > ‘From File’ > ‘From Text/CSV’

-In the Import data dialog box, locate the file that you want to query.
+In the Import Data dialog box, locate the file that you want to query.
 Click Import.

 Convert tabular format into excel table – Internal Data Sources

-In this phase you don’t have cleaned input, but you already have data on a worksheet.
+In this phase, you don’t have cleaned input, but you already have data on a worksheet.
 What will be the next step?

 To convert tabular data into an Excel table, follow these simple steps: Select the data then on the Insert Tab choose Table or press Ctrl + T.

-If our data table has headers we need to check the box ‘My Table has headers’.
+If our data table has headers we need to check the box ‘My Table has headers.’
 In case your data doesn’t have headers, Excel will automatically insert headers into the first row.

-Explanation: What kind of benefits do you get by using Excel table when creating a dashboard?
+Explanation: What kind of benefits do you get by using an Excel table when creating a dashboard?
 Instead of the cell references for example ‘A1: B340’, use the names, in this case.
 It is a simpler and more transparent to refer to a range like ‘Products’ instead of writing in the long cell reference.
-When your tabular data is converted into Excel Table, your data would look as shown below.
+When we convert our tabular data into Excel Table, the data will look as shown below.
 Data filters are enabled on the header.

-Prepare, Consolidate and Clean Raw Data
+Prepare, Sort, Consolidate and Clean Raw Data

-After the data is in Excel you can start the data cleansing process.
+After the data is in Excel, you can start the data cleansing process.
 There are many awesome cleansing tricks, although we often forget about this obvious method.
 Some effective ways to clean data in Excel: